-If you have ever participated in a Coderetreat, you are likely to have implemented Conway’s Game of Life (GoL).
-It is a reasonably simple simulation of where cells evolve as an example of a Cellular Automaton.
-It is a well-suited exercise for Coderetreat since the rules are relatively simple, yet it presents the need for a good number of design choices.
+Past participants of a Coderetreat are very familiar with Conway’s Game of Life (GoL).
+It is a reasonably simple simulation of a Cellular Automaton, and a well-suited exercise for Coderetreat since the rules are relatively simple.
+Still, it is just complex enough to challenge the programmer with some interesting design decisions. design choices.
 If you are unfamiliar with it, read the link above or check out The Game of Life: a beginner’s guide.

 Like a person shopping for a car who suddenly notices all the models they are interested in while driving around town, I see implementations of Conway’s Game of Life everywhere.
 They are interesting to look at now and then, especially when I am not preparing for or in the middle of a Coderetreat.